nabeelvalley/docs/src/content/docs-md/random/vim.md

 We can view marks with `'` and go to a mark with `'` followed by the letter of the mark, e.g. `'a` to go to the `a` mark above

 You can also use marks compositionally, e.g delete until a specific mark with `d'a` where `'a` refers to the mark

+Lastly, marks can be deleted using `:delmarks` followed by the letter for the mark, e.g. `:delmarks a`